Kolomyia: Under independent Ukraine (1991–present)

+Since 1991 Kolomyia has been part of independent Ukraine.

-By the time of independence the vast majority of industrial enterprises of Kolomyia had closed or had been eliminated: Plant "Kolomyiasilmash", "Zahotzerno", plant "Elektroosnastka", factory "17 September", a shoe factory, a woodworking factory, plant KRP (complete switchgears),the printing house on Valova St.,a brush manufacturer, a weaving factory and many others.
+By the time of independence the vast majority of industrial enterprises of Kolomyia had closed or had been eliminated: Plant "Kolomyiasilmash", "Zahotzerno", plant "Elektroosnastka", factory "17 September", a shoe factory, a woodworking factory, plant KRP (complete switchgears), the printing house on Valova St., a brush manufacturer, a weaving factory and many others.
 Also shut down were movie theatres; there had been four: Irchan movie theatre, Kirov movie theatre, movie theatre "Yunist" (Youth), and a summer theatre in the present Trylovskoho park (formerly named Kirov park).
 A film store of regional importance also closed down.
 As a result, many people found themselves unemployed, and many town residents felt forced to move abroad to find work.
 Those companies that have remained from the Soviet era barely function.
-These include a curtain factory, a paper mill, Metalozavod, Plant PRUT (programmable electronic educational terminals),a cheese factory, "Kolomyiasilmash", Kolomyia Plant management of building materials, Kolomyia Motor Company, a paper mill, a clothes factory on Valova St, a printing house on Mazepa St., and a canned fruit plant.
+These include a curtain factory, a paper mill, Metalozavod, Plant PRUT (programmable electronic educational terminals), a cheese factory, "Kolomyiasilmash", Kolomyia Plant management of building materials, Kolomyia Motor Company, a paper mill, a clothes factory on Valova St, a printing house on Mazepa St., and a canned fruit plant.

 Most of these companies were widely known in the former Soviet Union and abroad, as they were highly advanced in terms of equipment, skilled workers, and engineering staff.
 These enterprises produced many products, with people working in several shifts, and providing the village with received significant tax revenues.

-It is a sister village of Nysa in Poland, to which many of its former inhabitants had to move after the war.
+Kolomyia's sister town is Nysa in Poland, to which many of its former inhabitants had to move after the war.

 Since late 2015, Kolomyia has been the headquarters of the Ukrainian 10th Mountain Brigade.

 Until 18 July 2020, Kolomyia was incorporated as a town of oblast significance and served as the administrative center of Kolomyia Raion though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six, the town of Kolomyia was merged into Kolomyia Raion.

 Population

+Ethnic groups

+Distribution of the population by ethnicity according to the 2001 census: